NicoVogel/jakb/Gitlab/README.md

 ## Setup gitlab-runner

 The following steps are required to get the gitlab-runner working.
-I personally preffer the alpine images, because they are small, but you can also use the tag *latest* instead of *alpine*.
+I personally prefer the alpine images, because they are small, but you can also use the tag *latest* instead of *alpine*.

 **1. Create the Gitlab-Runner container**

-The gitlab-runner needs access to the docker itselfe to start container, therfore the docker.sock is maped.
+The gitlab-runner needs access to the docker itself to start the container, therefore the docker.sock is mapped.

 ````shell
 sudo docker run \